Call our licensed insurance agents (TTY 711)

 How Do I Get a Replacement Medicare Card?

-If your Medicare card is lost, stolen or damaged it is fairly simple to get a replacement card.
-Replacement cards can be obtained online, over the phone or through your Social Security Account.
+If your Medicare card is lost, stolen, or damaged, you can get a replacement card.
+Replacement cards can be obtained online, over the phone, or through your Social Security Account.

 Get a Replacement Medicare Card Online

-Applying for a replacement Medicare online is the easiest and quickest way to get a new card.
+Applying for a replacement Medicare card online is the easiest and quickest way to get a new card.
 You can request a replacement card through Medicare.gov.
-You will need to create an online account if not done so already.
+If you haven’t already, you will need to create an online account.
 Once the replacement card has been issued, it can be printed and immediately used.
-If you are unable to print the new card, you can request a copy be sent in the mail.
+If you cannot print the new card, you can request a copy be sent in the mail.

 Get a Replacement Medicare Card Over the Phone

 If you prefer, you can also request a replacement Medicare card over the phone.
-Simply call 1-800-MEDICARE or call Social Security at 1-800-772-1213.
+Call 1-800-MEDICARE or call Social Security at 1-800-772-1213.
 Your new card will be mailed to your home address.

 Get a Replacement Medicare Card In Person